 2. Svetitskhoveli Cathedral

-The second-largest church in Georgia after Sameba in Tbilisi, Svetitskhoveli sits at the heart of Old Mtskheta and is even more historically significant than Jvari.
+The second-largest church in Georgia by volume after Sameba in Tbilisi, Svetitskhoveli sits at the heart of Old Mtskheta and is even more historically significant than Jvari.
 This is the ‘First Georgian Church’, erected on a spot chosen by Saint Nino herself.
-It houses dozens of precious relics, including (what is believed to be) Christ’s Mantle, a 4th century baptisimal font, and a piece of cedar wood salvaged from the original structure.
+It houses dozens of precious relics, including (what is believed to be) Christ’s Mantle, a 4th century baptismal font, and a piece of cedar wood salvaged from the original structure.

 Svetitskhoveli translates to ‘Church of the Living Pillar’.
 The scene of a cedar column being lifted into heaven is an image you’ll see on icons all around Georgia – and the place where the tree sprung from the earth is located right in the centre of the cathedral.
 I’ll leave the rest of the story for you to hear while you’re there.